po1sigala/live/01-Class-Content/03-JavaScript/01-Activities/08-Stu_Logical-Comparison-Operators/README.md

-# 🐞 Logs Using Logical and Conditional Operators Return False
+# 🐛 Logs Using Logical and Conditional Operators Return False

-Work with a partner to resolve the following issue:
+Work with a partner to resolve the following issue(s):

 * When I open the console, all the logs should read `true`, but right now they do not!